Deyspring/Hydra_transcripts/README.md

 - Let's look into that.

 03/02
-Super depressed, had to suppress sobs most of the afternoon.
-Hopefully will feel better after a good night's sleep.

 Nope.
 I can't figure it out.
 There seems to be an automatic way to get a list of webelements using the selenium "find_elements_by_xpath(result_link).text".
 The keys seem to be the element_s_ command and the .text module, which doesn't seem to work with element_s_ but works fine with element.

 03/01
-New month.
-I'm so depressed and a little manic.
-I forgot, seriously forgot, to take my meds on Thursday.
-I was mentally out of it all Friday and lost my purse.
-Luckily I found it.
-Saturday I bing watched "The Expanse".
-Today I'm going for a walk with KAren.
-I hope I feel better by Monday.

 hydra_ts_working.py is not working.
 I have a problem with ending the while True loop when it's finding links.
 It finds the link and then, for some odd reason, can't add the term to the list.
 I solved this problem before but can't remember how I did it.
 I thought it was a problem with loading, but now I'm not so sure.